 Risk management is an ongoing process of proactively evaluating, planning for, and responding to potential loss or negative events that could happen in your place of work.
 A good risk management plan will help you put processes in place to minimize the chance of something happening, and it will reduce the impact if an event does occur.

 In a healthcare setting, risk management is critical to help prevent medical mistakes, errors, and injuries that could either cause someone harm or bring about their death.
-Ultimately, effective risk management plans can help healthcare professionals with the following:
+Ultimately, effective risk management plans can help healthcare professionals:

-Encouraging and requiring every employee to follow the proper handwashing procedures before and after all patient interactions is a simple example of managing risk.
+One simple example of mitigating risks within a healthcare setting is to encourage and require every employee to follow proper handwashing procedures before and after all patient interactions.
 Being diligent about washing and/or sanitizing hands can help reduce the spread of hospital-acquired infections, which not only harm patients but can also lead to financial penalties from government-sponsored insurers like Medicare.

-What Are the Goals of Risk Management in Healthcare?
+What Is the Purpose of Risk Management in Healthcare Organizations?

 Risk management is an essential piece of the puzzle for achieving the following goals: